Wedding Planning Guide

 Writing a Wedding Card: Etiquette

-Here are some ideas for wedding wishes to include in your card, in a range of tones to suit your style.
+Here are some ideas for what to say in a wedding card, in a range of tones to suit your style.
 Choose a message that rings true to you and make it your own by adding a personal touch.

 Congratulations on tying the knot!